benedettasantoro22/covid-19-evaluation-tool/README.md

 ` git clone https://github.com/benedettasantoro22/covid-19-evaluation-tool.git `

+go to the folder:

+`  cd covid-19-evaluation-tool.git `

-and run the code [^1] :
+and run the code:

 ` python .\programme.py `

+You'll probably need to install some additional libraries to run the code, like PyQT5; if so type:

+` pip install library_name `

-If you have a Windows computer and want to obtain a standalone file, you can compile the "programme.spec":
+If you prefer a standalone file, you can compile the "programme.spec" [^1] file:

 `pyinstaller programme.spec  `

-For the instructions see the [README.md](code/README.md) file.
+For all instructions on how touse the GUI see the [README.md](code/README.md) file.
 If you have any questions or suggestions please contact me by email.

- [^1]: You'll probably need to install some additional packages to run the code.
+[^1]: You need to install pyinstaller for this operation.